Help and support is available at clinics and privately via formal infertility counselling.

-Government information services are available in Victoria, via the Victorian Assisted Reproductive Treatment Authority (VARTA), and in Western Australia, via the Reproductive Technology Council.
+Government funded information services are available in Victoria, via the Victorian Assisted Reproductive Treatment Authority (VARTA), and in Western Australia, via the Jigsaw DNA Connect.

 The Rainbow Families Council in Victoria, and Rainbows Families Queensland may assist LGBTIQ people in seeking information and support before, during and after they start a family.
 The Rainbow Network also has links to groups for people who are co-parenting, children of rainbow families, transgender families, and more.